-Truman has been accredited since 1914 by the Higher Learning Commission of the North Central Association of Colleges and Schools, and various agencies also fully accredit specific programs.
+Truman has been accredited since 1914 by the Higher Learning Commission of the North Central Association of Colleges and Schools.